 The registry will be searchable and open to the public.
 It is intended to be used by police departments as a component of applicant screening before hiring a police officer.
 In addition, the registry will be used for research into trends and patterns of police misconduct, leading to new solutions for reforming and improving law enforcement practices.

-“I am a proud supporter of the LEWIS Registry, a comprehensive national database providing immediate access to officer applicant screening to identify officers previously fired for misconduct,” said former California Gov. Arnold Schwarzenegger, who also serves as chairman of the Schwarzenegger Institute for State and Global Policy at USC Price.
+“I am a proud supporter of the PMR, a comprehensive national database providing immediate access to officer applicant screening to identify officers previously fired for misconduct,” said former California Gov. Arnold Schwarzenegger, who also serves as chairman of the Schwarzenegger Institute for State and Global Policy at USC Price.
 “Communities must have the best-qualified individuals protecting and serving in these most vital positions of public trust.”

 “I am proud to support this worthwhile effort,” said Art Acevedo, chief of police for the Miami Police Department and president of the Major Cities Chiefs Association.
 “A registry will help America’s peace officers build trust with the communities we serve and will instill confidence in our police services throughout our nation.”